dolmagrg123/DevOps-Concepts/Architecture.md

 ## Client or Server

-This pattern consists of two parties; a server and multiple clients.
+This pattern consists of two parties;
+#### Server
+#### Multiple clients.

 The server component will provide services to multiple client components.
 Clients request services from the server and the server provides relevant services to those clients.
-Furthermore, the server continues to listen to client requests. clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.
+Furthermore, the server continues to listen to client requests.

+Clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.

 A client does not share any of its resources, but it requests content or service from a server.
 Clients, therefore, initiate communication sessions with servers, which await incoming requests.
 Examples of computer applications that use the client-server model are email, network printing, and the World Wide Web.

-Usage
+### Usage

-Online applications such as email, document sharing and banking.
+* Online applications such as email, document sharing and banking.

 [Back To Top](#Table-of-Contents)